 Schweikart and Allen, on the other hand, wrote with chips on their shoulders.
 They call out Zinn for his “Marxism” in their opening paragraph, even if Zinn said different things about his ideology at different points in his career, and they then proceed to bash one straw man after another in their attempt to protect the nation from “academics” who too often say, according to Schweikert and Allen, “my country, always wrong.”

 This sort of logic can have devastating consequences for public policy.
-If you saw the Pew Research poll in August, the results are troubling.
+If you saw the Pew Research poll in August of 2019, the results are troubling.
 According to the data, the percentage of Republicans who see value in a college education fell from 53% in 2012 to just 23% in the most recent survey.
 Nearly 80% of Republicans believe higher education is headed in the wrong direction because of professors bringing their political and social views into the classroom.
 Republicans are far more likely than Democrats (73% to 56%) to assert that the problem of students not receiving skills they need to succeed in the workplace is a major reason why higher education is headed in the wrong direction.
 And three-quarters of Republican respondents felt that rampant political correctness is a significant problem in American higher education.

 So A Patriot’s History, they say.
 That’s what is needed.
 But what’s the opposite of a Patriot?
 A traitor, someone who is ashamed of their country, or disloyal, or dangerous.
 You have seen in recent months where rhetoric like this leads.
 From “Send her Back!” to “Blood and Soil!” to caged children, the dead in a Texas Walmart killed by an armed racist who hated Mexicans, this sort of rhetoric can escalate quickly and violently.